OVERVIEW

 CURATED MATCHES

-The system extracts key requirements and generates tailored matches, helping users focus only on options that meet their specific needs and standards.
+The systems extracts key requirements from the user's prompt and generates tailored matches, helping users focus only on options that meet their specific needs and standards.

 SUPPLIER PROFILES